971-722-7117 | FAX: 971-722-7576 | firstname.lastname@example.org

 Students should first set up a general study abroad advising appointment to obtain basic information about study abroad funding options.
 During this appointment, the study abroad advisor, Samantha Cooper, will assist you with identifying scholarship and financial aid options, and provide coaching and advising on the application process for competitive scholarships.
 To make an advising appointment, contact the Ms. Cooper at extension 7117 or via email at email@example.com.

 All federal and state financial aid can be applied towards any PCC study abroad program, and any program through the Dual Admission/Co-enrollment agreement with PSU.
-If the cost of your study abroad program (including airfare and other program-related expenses) exceeds the cost of attending PCC, you may be eligible for additional aid to help cover the additional cost.

 There are numerous scholarship and aid opportunities available to help you study abroad!